Actindo-AG/Documentation/Fulfillment/Operation/01_ManageDispatchNotes.md

 3. Check the order number in the *Description* column.
     The order number is a user-defined field.
 It can be useful to find further order-related details in the *Order management* module.

-4. Check the package type identification number in the *Package type* column.
+4. Check the packaging type identification number in the *Packaging type* column.
 Alternatively, click a dispatch note and select the *Attributes* sub-tab, if it is not preselected.
-    The package type identification number is displayed in the *FULFILLMENT DISPATCH NOTE BASE ATTRIBUTES* section.
+    The packaging type identification number is displayed in the *FULFILLMENT DISPATCH NOTE BASE ATTRIBUTES* section.

-    > [Info] The package types are defined in the *PACKAGE TYPES* tab of *Settings* menu entry and provide detailed information on the package used for shipment, the shipping type, and the ship-to country, among others.
-For detailed information, see [Package types](../UserInterface/03b_PackageTypes.md).
+    > [Info] The packaging types are defined in the *PACKAGING TYPES* tab of *Settings* menu entry and provide detailed information on the packaging used for shipment, the shipping type, and the ship-to country, among others.
+For detailed information, see [Packaging types](../UserInterface/03b_PackagingTypes.md).

 6. Check the shipment status in the *Shipment status* column.
 For further information, see [Check the shipment status](./02_CheckShipment.md#check-the-shipment-status).